peterhcharlton/bsp-book/_sources/overview/workshop-2023-03.md

 1. Familiarise yourself with these resources.
 2. Ensure that you can run the tutorials and case study in Google Colab.

+## Introductory presentation

+The slides from the introductory presentation are available [here](https://doi.org/10.5281/zenodo.7734870).

 ## Acknowledgment

 Thanks to the Institute of Physics and Engineering in Medicine, who helped publicise this event.